 So Bush proposes a National Research Foundation that would be responsible to Congress for its use of money–as Bush was during the war–and would fund research that would create new knowledge at the frontiers.
 Kraemer doesn’t point it out, but Bush’s National Research Foundation is remarkably similar to the Research Corporation, with the differences being that the Foundation was to be funded by public grants rather than patent royalties, and the Foundation was to be directed by a professional answering to a board of appointed citizens rather than to a board of industry representatives.
 Otherwise, the difference is one of scale–Bush’s organization has more money to spend, and expects to give grants for five years of support, not just one year, if that.

 Bush’s concern is with the limits of status quo imagination.
-If as Godin puts it, innovation is “an introduced change in an established order,” then Bush’s concern is how science at its frontiers along with people trained in science and the application of science (to make things) can operate outside the established order to advance our well being and change the established order, not merely serve it or cater to it or disrupt it.
+If, as Godin puts it, innovation is “an introduced change in an established order,” then Bush’s concern is how science at its frontiers along with people trained in science and the application of science (to make things) can operate outside an established order to advance our well being and change that established order, not merely serve it or cater to it or disrupt it.
 For this, Bush argues for the availability of frontier science to allow for unexpected shifts among disciplines to address ideas and problems.
 For this, he needs von Neumanns–people who can motivate the shifts and manage coordinated teams to pull off something new.
 These activities often take the form of “skunk works”–stuff protected from the status quo, even by elements of the status quo.

 For that, Bush asks for research that is pulled away from administrative demands–whether in the university or in a company or in government.
 That’s perhaps why university research is seen as “extramural,” that faculty asked to be “released from official duties” to conduct it, and it is set up “outside” normal activities (apart from the efforts of university patent policy drafters to make extramural research appear to be “in the scope and course of employment” when all of the markings of such research is that it is anything but in the scope and course of employment”).
 Get the university research outside of the establishment’s reasoning about research.
 Get industrial research outside of the establishment’s focus on products and earnings.
 Get government research outside the political demands of government.
 There’s plenty of research that can be within these centers of establishment status quo.
 It was not Bush’s objective to suppress that research.
 His agenda was to create a new space in which the von Neumanns could operate without having to beg for money, without having to couch their ideas in whatever call for proposals some government officer had decided was the worthy theme of the year’s available research funding.
 If it worked for military technology, why could it not also work for medicine?
 And if for medicine, why not for communications?
 And if for these, then for other areas as well.